vgkits/vanguard-firmware/README.md

 ...to configure it as a Vanguard board.

 If you have any issues, please report them on the Issues tab above.
-Once you have registered with a github account, you can also use this account to post our our website at https://vgkits.org
+Once you have registered with a github account, you can also use this account to contribute code and issues to many other projects, as well as posting questions and comments our our website at https://vgkits.org